Elaina69/Auto-Signin-SKport-Endfield/README.md

 ./_run\(docker\).sh
 ```

-## Optional Systemd
+## Optional Linux Systemd

-You can let the server run either mode on boot.
+You can let a Linux server run either mode on boot.
+Windows does not use systemd; use PM2 directly, Windows Task Scheduler, or another Windows service manager if you need automatic startup there.

 First, make the scripts executable: